 Oncology trials are among the most complex and expensive when it comes to clinical trials.
 As a result, they pose a challenge to patient engagement and retention.
 Oncology trials generally fall into two categories: palliative care and curative intervention trials.
-This blog post will focus on the unique aspects of curative trials and will discuss strategies that can be used to improve patient engagement in these studies.
+This blog post will focus on the unique aspects of curative trials and will discuss strategies you can use to improve patient engagement in these studies.

-Curative trials are studies aimed at employing interventions that can lead to remission or a significant extension of lifespan.
-Because this goal involves treating the illness in an aggressive manner, these studies typically involve intense interventions, significant side effects, and potentially negative impacts on a participant’s quality of life.
+Curative trials employ interventions to lead to remission or a significant lifespan extension.
+Because this goal involves aggressively treating the illness, these studies typically involve intense interventions, significant side effects, and potentially negative impacts on a participant’s quality of life.
 All the while, of course, there’s no guarantee of a positive outcome.
 These factors can make it difficult for participants to maintain motivation and engagement – especially over a long period.

 What can curative oncology trials do to overcome these challenges?
 Behavioral science points to three research-based ways to increase participant engagement in curative oncology trials.

 Neurobehavioral research has found that people don’t experience rewards and losses in a vacuum but rather in relation to a given reference point or expectation.
 For example, imagine two patients arriving at a clinic for a visit.

 To the first patient, the study staff says, “We’ll be with you in just 15 minutes.”
 Instead, 30 minutes pass before the participant sees a doctor.
 The participant will experience this delay as a significant, subjective loss.

 To the second patient, the study staff says, “We have some bad news, and we’re really sorry.
 You’ll have to wait here for 45 minutes.”
 But after just 30 minutes, the participant is called back.
 This participant will experience the same 30-minute wait in a much more positive light.

 Consider how you can set and communicate expectations to increase rewards and minimize perceived losses.